JonCubed/angular2-quick-start-aspnet-core-vs2015/README.md

-# Introduction

-Angular 2 (rc0) 5 Minute QuickStart with ASP.NET 5 in Visual Studio 2015.
+# Angular 2 (rc0) 5 Minute QuickStart with ASP.NET 5 in Visual Studio 2015

 This repository aims to setup angular2 using the [5 Min QuickStart Guide](https://angular.io/docs/ts/latest/quickstart.html) using ASP.NET 5 in Visual Studio 2015.